• Skip to main content

 Speechless book cover

 Woodson describes her memories of growing up in South Carolina, and later in Brooklyn, against the backdrop of the civil rights movement.
-Verse novels are wonderful to read aloud to 11-year-olds (and other ages, too) as the cadence and rhythm adds an extra layer to the listening experience.
-The narrative is funny and poignant as Woodson figures out what makes her special and discovers her love words.
+Verse novels are wonderful to read aloud as the cadence and rhythm adds an extra layer to the listening experience.
+The narrative is funny and poignant as Woodson figures out what makes her special, and she discovers her love of words.
 See all those medals on the cover?
 This book totally earned every one of them.

 Scandalous Sisterhood book cover